v-sec0/ccna-mdnotes/Resiliency/EtherChannel.md

 - If three 1 Gbps links were connected they would result in one 3 Gbps logical link

 EtherChannel will load balance uplinks.
-- Packets from the same f
+- Packets from the same flow always use the same interface (They are not round robin)
 ### Terminology
 ---
 EtherChannel is also known as: